Greensboro activists say 'Now is the Time' for change and unity

 “‘Now is the time’ is a message lifted from the words of Dr. King,” Rego said during an opening speech. “...
 More than 50 years ago it was the time to really rise up and come together and work for justice and equality.
 It’s ironic, but we’re here many, many years and decades later, perhaps with the same situation, where we need to come together and we need to work for equality.”

-Together, leaders from organizations like Greensboro Rising, the Racial Equity Institute and Council of Elders brought years of experience to Wednesday’s panel discussions.
+Together, leaders from organizations like Greensboro Rising, the National Conference for Community and Justice and Council of Elders brought years of experience to Wednesday’s panel discussions.

 The Rev. Nelson Johnson of Beloved Community Center noted how important it was to have so many different organizations from across Greensboro with common missions seated in the same room.